study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 36: THE TWENTIETH COUNTER - "THE BROKEN QUARTER WITH A THRUST"
+### COUNTER 36: THE TWENTIETH COUNTER - "THE BROKEN QUARTER WITH A THRUST"

 **Original Text:** *The xxth callyde ye brokyn qrtr wt a foyne A profur a Rake lyfftyng up yor ſwerde as ye wo???? ſodonly wt yor lyfft honde thruſte for the a foyne to hys ????? folloyde wt ye ???????????? then ſett in ye ryght legge wt a quarter an other after and be at youre Stoppe*